Dear cosmology and theoretical physics aficionado:

 It is defined by pi (π).

-It is defined by the Planck base units.
+It could be defined by the Planck base units, Stoney Units, or Primordial Units.

 It is defined by the other dimensionless constants that define those units.